 There are some nationalities that are not even permitted entry to North Korea.
 South Koreans are not permitted entry and there have been reports of difficulties regarding Israeli, American, British and Japanese nationals.
 However, in January 2010, North Korea lifted the restrictions on American citizens who are now free to visit at any time of the year.
 A specialist North Korean travel agency can help you sort out the complex and ever-changing regulations.

 When you arrive in North Korea, your guide will take your passport and keep it for "security reasons".
 Make sure your passport looks decent and doesn't differ from the most common passports from your country.

 Also, DPRK border officials routinely confiscate visitors' cell phones upon arrival, returning the phone only upon departure.

-You will not have access to anyone or anything that is not part of your authorised tour.
+You will not have access to anyone or anything that is not part of your authorized tour.
 You will not get any insight into how local North Korean people live.
-Your tour will be highly choreographed to visit only authorised sites, shop in approved stores, and speak only to official guides.
+Your tour will be highly choreographed to visit only authorized sites, shop in approved stores, and speak only to official guides.

 Do not break any of the rules of the tour; doing so will place your guide at risk.
 He/she will be subjected to imprisonment and even torture, for assisting your "espionage".
 Do what the guides do, praise every stop on your tour, and remember the rule, "If you have nothing good to say, don't say it at all."